chapter-three/AppleNewsAPI/README.md

-# AppleNews
+# AppleNewsAPI

-`AppleNews\PublisherAPI` is a PHP library that allows you to publish content to Apple News.
+`AppleNewsAPI\PublisherAPI` is a PHP library that allows you to publish content to Apple News.
 You can also retrieve and delete articles you’ve already published, and get basic information about your channel and sections.

-`AppleNews\Document` is a PHP library that helps construct documents in the Apple News native JSON format.
+`AppleNewsAPI\Document` is a PHP library that helps construct documents in the Apple News native JSON format.

 ## Installation